trevorlinton/webkit.js/README.md

 * `/build/common.gypi` You can change various compiler settings, system paths, etc.
 * `/build/all.gypi` This contains the build arch and is the first file used when generating project files with gyp.
 * `/build/sources.gypi` This file contains the list of all of the sources to compile.
+* `/build/config.sh` This autogenerates the project files, it also tries to find em++/emcc and all of your tools, if config files, check the file to make sure its finding emscripten and clang.

 **It's important to know**